Skip to main content

 Share

-Ontario Provincial Police have arrested a Waterloo man who they believe is linked to a group that has been scamming victims across Canada.
+Ontario Provincial Police have arrested a Waterloo, Ont. man who they believe is linked to a group that has been scamming vulnerable victims across Canada.

-On Wednesday, officers arrested and charged 24-year-old Jahzion Holness-Edie with the following criminal offences:
+On Wednesday, officers arrested and charged 24-year-old Jahzion Holness-Edie with participation in a criminal organization, fraud over $5,000 and commission of an offence for a criminal organization.

-The targets were seniors with a landline phone, who believed they were speaking with an officer or a lawyer claiming to have the victim's grandchild or family member in custody.
+The targets were seniors with a landline phone, who believed they were speaking with an officer or a lawyer who claimed the victim's grandchild or family member was in police custody.

-Police say victims felt emotional distress and fearful of the financial impact on their lives.
+Police said victims felt emotional distress and fear concerning the financial impact on their lives.

 "Emergency grandparent scams not only cause significant financial loss, but also inflict emotional trauma on victims.
 It is crucial we address these frauds together, as many of our loved ones are vulnerable.
 We urge everyone to talk to at-risk loved ones and encourage victims to report incidents to local police and the Canadian Anti-Fraud Centre," said OPP Det.-Insp.
 Sean Chatland, in a press release.